-The Company has not early adopted any other of the following standard, interpretation or amendment that has been issued but is not yet effective.
-In addition, the Company assessed all standards, interpretations and amendments issued but not yet effective, and concluded that, they will not have any significant impact on the financial statements.
+The Company has not early adopted any other of the standards, interpretations or amendments that have been issued but are not yet effective.
+In addition, the Company assessed all standards, interpretations and amendments issued but not yet effective, and concluded that, they will not have any significant impact on the financial statements when applied.